minseonjae/Field-Config/README.md

 ```

-###reverse loading of config.yml will change the value of the variable.
+### Reverse loading of config.yml will change the value of the variable.